Jiří Šitler: Education

 Šitler attended the Faculty of Philosophy at Charles University in Prague, where he graduated in history, May 1988.
 In April 1990, he obtained a doctoral degree in history, also at Charles University in Prague.

-He also gave lectures and spent time at several research stays (at the Catholic University of Eichstätt-Ingolstadt and Ludwig Maximilian University of Munich in 1992–1993) in Germany; Italy, State Archives Venice and University of Perugia (1990, 1991, 1992); USA, German Marshall Fellowship, Woodrow Wilson Foundation Program (1995, 1996); United Kingdom, Chevening Scholarship, Thai studies at the School of African and Oriental Studies in London (1997); lectures and seminars on Czech foreign policy at Charles University, Prague (1996-2001).
+He also gave lectures and spent time at several research stays (at the Catholic University of Eichstätt-Ingolstadt and LMU Munich in 1992–1993) in Germany; Italy, State Archives Venice and University of Perugia (1990, 1991, 1992); USA, German Marshall Fellowship, Woodrow Wilson Foundation Program (1995, 1996); United Kingdom, Chevening Scholarship, Thai studies at the School of African and Oriental Studies in London (1997); lectures and seminars on Czech foreign policy at Charles University, Prague (1996-2001).

 Šitler is a founding member of the Board of Trustees of the German Federal Foundation “Remembrance, Responsibility and Future”.
 Moreover, he is the author or co-author of numerous essays, articles and books, especially on Czech-German relations, World War II – related issues, Czech political history and South-East Asian history.